DATSUN ENGINE PARTS SOURCES for 2015

 Ready for the project to begin

 Get both the Chilton and Haynes manuals since separately they tend to be incomplete.
 The Chilton mainly covers replacing, not troubleshooting while the Haynes is a British version with peculiar photos.
-But between the both of them you can usually sort out a procedure.
+But between the two you can usually sort out a procedure.
 My favorite is an older book by Clymer which had excellent detailed diagrams and troubleshooting and even a fold-out electrical schematic in back.
 Sadly, it's out of print.

 While it seems obvious to have a decent amount of hand tools before you start, the following ones will make the job go much more smoothly.